The SDD pipeline

 subgraph s_dispatch [Tracking issue state: sdd:ready, awaiting /dispatch]

-h_dispatch([Human: comment /dispatch on the tracking issue]):::human
+h_dispatch([Human: comment /dispatch on the tracking issue<br/>or automatic with SDD_AUTO_DISPATCH=1]):::human

 a_dispatch[sdd-dispatch computes the ready set and fans out to<br/>sdd-execute variants, bounded by max-parallel<br/>re-fires on every task close until the tree drains]:::agent